happycoder0011/CIPHER_DIARIES/README.md

 origin  https://github.com/Your_user_name/CIPHER_DIARIES.git (push)
 ```

 If not!!
-Check tat you are in the right folder of the project.
+Check that you are in the right folder of the project.
 Otherwise fork again and reiterate the steps.

 Add a reference to the original CIPHER_DIARIES repo:
 ```sh